 External events in October 1956 might have helped to Plath to resolve what she called her “private crisis” without her mother’s assistance.
 On 1 November she wrote to Aurelia about “the huge crisis aroused by Britain’s incredible and insane bombing of Egypt”.
 Reading in The Guardian about the conflict over the Suez Canal made Plath boil with anger.
 “The British arrogance – that old, smug, commercial colonialism – alive still among the Tories, seems inexcusable to me.”
 Rather than following a carefully choreographed pattern to please her mother and her friends, Plath decided to live the life she wanted.

 Once she was honest about her marriage, the crisis was resolved quickly.
-Her college tutor Dorothea Krook-Gilead turned out not to be the prudish ogre that she had feared, and the Fulbright Commission were positively encouraging.
+Her college tutor Dorothea Krook-Gilead turned out not to be the prudish Victorian that Plath had feared, and the Fulbright Commission were positively encouraging.
 Plath and Hughes’ money worries eased slightly when Hughes got a job teaching at a boys’ school in Cambridge (Coleridge Secondary Modern School for Boys on Radegund Road, which later combined with the girls’ school to become Coleridge Community College).
-He found a flat at 55 Eltisley Avenue, near Grantchester Meadows in Newnham village, where they would live together after Plath’s term ended.
+He found a flat at 55 Eltisley Avenue, near Grantchester Meadows in Newnham village, where they would live together from December.

 With the marriage no longer a secret, Plath becomes matter-of-fact with her mother about practical arrangements.
 “Item: Do write “married recently” in our marriage announcement and say after December 7 ‘the couple will be at home at 55 Eltisley Avenue, Cambridge, England.’
 I’d rather not even have a politic untruth in print about the date.”
 She discusses where wedding gifts “of a bulky or house-furnishing nature” can be sent.
 The sensible tone could hardly be more different from how she felt on Bloomsday, almost six months previously.
 “Thanks for the money,” she tells Aurelia briskly towards the end of November, “we’ll have a good picture taken this vacation, you may be sure”.